In this guide, we'll discuss what a Health & Safety audit is, the benefits of conducting one, and the process to follow.

 This analysis can provide you with valuable insights and identify improvements, keeping your employees and other visitors on-site safe from injury at all times.
 Failure to do so may lead to serious injury and legal damage.

-Health & Safety audit is, the benefits of conducting one, and the process to follow.
+In this guide, we'll discuss what a is, the benefits of conducting one, and the process to follow.

 What is Health & Safety audit?